 The Pace University Counseling and Personal Development Center, Westchester Campuses, is located on the Pleasantville campus (50 minutes north of New York City) and serves the Pleasantville and White Plains campuses, providing services to graduate and undergraduate students, as well as consultation to staff and faculty.

 The student, staff, and faculty population at Pace University is diverse in terms of ethnic background, age, and socioeconomic status.
 Clients who utilize our services exhibit a wide range of psychopathology ranging from adjustment difficulties and test anxiety to psychosis and major depression.
-Anxiety, depression, interpersonal difficulties, substance abuse, and eating disorders are among the most frequent presenting problems.
+Anxiety, depression, interpersonal difficulties, and substance abuse are among the most frequent presenting problems.
 The main aim of the Center is to encourage members of the University community to reach their desired academic, intellectual, social and personal developmental goals.

-The staff of the Center utilizes a variety of theoretical orientations and represents a wide range of interests which include the following: group psychotherapy, alcohol/substance assessment, clinical hypnosis; bereavement and loss; attachment; intimacy, identity, and separation/individuation issues; stress and anxiety management; working with gay and lesbian populations; working with ethnically diverse populations; and disability accommodation issues.
-Staff members share a commitment to training, and all contribute to the trainees' personal and professional development.
+The staff of the Center utilizes a variety of theoretical orientations and represents a wide range of interests which include the following: group psychotherapy; alcohol/substance assessment; clinical hypnosis; bereavement and loss; attachment, intimacy, identity, and separation/individuation issues; stress and anxiety management; working with ethnically diverse populations; and disability accommodation issues.
+Staff members share a commitment to training and all contribute to the trainees' personal and professional development.